 The Potential and Perils of Election Prediction Using Social Media Sources (with Federico Nanni).
 Invited presentation to Connected Life 2016, Oxford Internet Institute, University of Oxford.

-This blog post, in an abridged form, has been republished at the LSE's Politics and Policy blog here. #JezWeCan?
+#JezWeCan?
 It’s a laughable comparison, of course: the engrossing election of 2008 which brought the United States its first African-American president, at the expense of its first female one, propelled by the power of hope, change, and the unifying rhetoric of the most gifted politician the twenty first century has so far seen.
-Continue reading “Welcome to Britain’s First Ever Prime Ministerial Primary
+Continue reading “Welcome to Britain’s First Ever Prime Ministerial Primary”

 In a talk I gave at the Data Power conference in Sheffield a couple of weeks ago, I posed the following thought experiment: what if Mark Zuckerberg woke up feeling like Rupert Murdoch?
 For decades it’s been accepted – if seldom celebrated – that Murdoch’s red-tops command serious influence over the British electorate.
-Not for nothing,… Continue reading What’s at the end of Facebook’s rainbow?
+Not for nothing, then, is it said that ‘it was the Sun wot won it‘ for John Major’s Conservatives in 1992; similar arguments could be made for each general election since, not least the most recent one.
+Continue reading “What’s at the end of Facebook’s rainbow?”

 The following is a slightly edited version of a talk I gave at the Data Power conference in Sheffield this week, presenting work by myself and Ralph Schroeder.

 The question of what drives news coverage far pre-dates the Internet and the rise of social media, and over the decades – or indeed the centuries – of mass media, myriad explanations have been offered in answer.
 Continue reading “Big Data – What’s New(s)?”